 If British Columbia had an official dish, it would likely be fish and chips.
 Typically featuring pieces of cod or halibut that are battered and deep-fried, it’s even better when it’s made with salmon, as it is at Victoria’s Red Fish Blue Fish and Wildside Grill in Tofino.

 What’s better than a burger?
 A burger made with a perfectly grilled salmon fillet.
 One of the best can be found at the First Nations-owned and operated Salmon n’ Bannock Bistro restaurant in Vancouver, where the salmon is smoked over sage and served on bannock (an unleavened bread).
 Or go gourmet with the delicately house-smoked salmon on brioche at Yew seafood + bar in the Four Seasons Hotel.
-If you’re feeling ambitious, opt instead for their West Coast Salmon East Coast Lobster Burger, which combines a wild salmon filet with a maple syrup lobster tail, served with hand-cut waffle fries.
+If you’re feeling ambitious, try their West Coast Salmon East Coast Lobster Burger, which combines a wild salmon filet with a maple syrup lobster tail, served with hand-cut waffle fries.
 Tip: it’s only available until September, so don’t delay.

 When sushi chef Hidekazu Tojo arrived in Vancouver from Japan in the 1970s, he quickly discovered that the tender local salmon was ideal in nigiri, sashimi, and maki.
 He even invented the B.C. roll—barbecued salmon, cucumber, and salmon skin with sweet sauce—that’s now on sushi menus throughout the province.
 Meanwhile, at Miku, the sushi chefs have kicked it up yet another notch with their flame-seared aburi salmon oshi.